Need Sales Funnel Help? Click Here! >>

 We always start with a paid route, managing their traffic and doing lead generation for them...
 In short, working prospects through a sales funnel.

 We always start with Facebook and Instagram traffic.
-Anymore, we always kick Google ads off early too, because anymore Facebook is a little bit wonky in terms of what they enable advertisers to do and some of the data that they recently took away that made their advertising so effective.
+Furthermore, we always kick Google ads off early because Facebook is a bit wonky in terms of what they enable advertisers to do and some of the data they recently took away that made their advertising so effective.

-Almost 50% or our ad spend is going back to Google through Google ads.
+Almost 50% of our ad spend goes back to Google through Google ads.

 That's always where we start.
 We always start with paid traffic.